 Public filings outline troubling relationships between energy company, local legislators and special interest groups in Ohio.

-Our latest news on PES is here.
-PHILADELPHIA — Last May, an air monitor on the border of the East Coast’s largest oil refinery recorded a level of cancer-causing gas more than 21 times the federal limit.
-In June, an explosive early-morning fire rocked the Philadelphia Energy Solutions refinery, terrifying nearby residents.
-Weeks after the …
+In Philadelphia, an air monitor on the border of the East Coast’s largest oil refinery recorded a level of cancer-causing gas more than 21 times the federal limit.

 They experienced the war in Afghanistan on the ground.
 Here’s what they had to say.